westerndigitalcorporation/HiFiveExampleCode/MotionTriggeredAudioMessagePlayer/README.md

 # Motion-Triggered Audio Message Player
-Uses an Arduino audio wave shield, PIR motion sensor, and speakers to play an audio message when motion is detected.
-GPIO and SPI are used to communicate with the hardware.
+A motion activated audio player, which plays an 11 KHz 12-bit uncompressed audio over an Arduino audio wave shield using a SPI interface that is triggered by a passive infrared sensor or a push button through a GPIO interface.

 ## Author
 Shaun Astarabadi - shaun.astarabadi@wdc.com